Video Artist, image researcher.

-Butoh artist, performing arts researcher, playwright and poet.
+Butoh artist, photographer, performing arts researcher, playwright and poet.

 First an actor, he studied at Antonio González Caballero’s acting workshop mastering Gonzalez Caballero’s acting method, and has dedicated himself for more than 25 years to promote the work of that method through courses, articles and a book that collects the whole structure of the method as a valuable document for future generations of actors.